 A core measure of our success is our ability to make a difference in the communities where we live and work.
-Since 2020, the company and our employees have donated over \$7.9 million to more than 350 global organizations that support causes and humanitarian efforts that are important to our communities, including COVID-19 relief, mental health, disease cure and prevention, strengthening communities, the advancement of racial equity and providing aid to those affected by war and natural disasters.
-Our employees also have the opportunity to participate in PJT fundraising events, and we have continued to require our summer program participants to complete a community volunteering project as a pre-requisite for a full-time offer.
+Since 2020, our company and our employees have donated over \$10 million to more than 450 global organizations that support causes that are important to our communities.
+Our employees also have the opportunity to participate in PJT Partners fundraising events, and we have continued to require our summer program participants to complete a community volunteering project as a prerequisite for a full-time offer.